Robinyo/restful-api-design-guidelines/readme.md

 URI paths, it may be helpful to first think about the REST API’s resource model.

 ### Resource Archetypes
-When modeling an API’s resources, we can start with the some basic resource archetypes.
-Like design patterns, the resource archetypes help us consistently communicate the structures and behaviors that are commonly found in REST API designs.
+When modelling an API’s resources, we can start with the some basic resource archetypes.
+Like design patterns, the resource archetypes help us consistently communicate the structures and behaviours that are commonly found in REST API designs.
 A REST API is composed of four distinct resource archetypes: **document**, **collection**, **store**, and **controller**.